A Survey on Multi-Task Learning: Theoretical Analyses

-Besides generalization bounds, there are some works to discuss other theoretical problems in MTL.
-For example, Argyriou et al. \cite{amp09,amp10} discuss conditions for regularized MTL algorithms that representer theorems hold.
-Several studies \cite{lptv09,owj11,klw11} investigate conditions to well recover true features for multi-task feature selection methods.
-Moreover, Solnon et al. \cite{sab12} show that the key element for an optimal calibration is the covariance matrix of the noise between different tasks and then based on this analysis, they present an algorithm to estimate the covariance matrix based on the minimal penalty.
+Besides generalization bounds, there are some works to study other theoretical problems in MTL.
+For example, Argyriou et al. \cite{amp09,amp10} discuss conditions where representer theorems hold for regularized MTL algorithms.
+Several studies \cite{lptv09,owj11,klw11} investigate conditions to well recover true features for multi-task feature selection models.